Aastrom/NTFSAudit/README.md

 # NTFSAudit

-Auditing and changing massive NTFS permissions on a Windows directory
+Auditing and changing massive NTFS permissions on a Windows NTFS directory or partition